 So today I bring to you another post about the crystal fakes + frauds out there in Crystal-land.
 After the last post on the subject I got lots of questions about others so here are a few more popular ones for you to be aware of, Jelly Bean.

 Amber (not technically a mineral or crystal since it has organic origins) is supposed to be super-duper expensive, right?
 So why all this cheap stuffs on the market?

 Well, that cheap stuffs is most likely plastic (ick!!) or copal, pronounced “coh-PAHL”.
 Copal is often sold as “amber”, but it’s not.
 Although it is very similar, it’s not amber.
 Here’s why:

 - Copal, on the other hand, is hardened immature recent resin (only 1000 – 1 million years old).
 Copal is technically almost the same thing, just not as old & the names are often used interchangeably.

-BUT, “almost” is not the same & the slight variation makes a huge difference!
+BUT, “almost” is not the same & the slight variation makes a huge difference in price!
 A reputable seller will make sure to note that copal is not true amber.

 Why is real amber so expensive?

 - whether is has any included insects (remember that Mosquito trapped in amber from Jurassic Park that they got the dino DNA from? ….which is totally impossible BTW!)

-The value of amber is related to its scarcity, age, inclusions of extinct species & durability.
+So the value of amber is related to its scarcity, age, possible inclusions of extinct species & durability.

-Here are some tests you can do to see if you have copal or the real deal:
+Here are some tests you can do to see if you have a plastic fake, copal or the real deal:

 - Smell test – real amber has a distinct pine scent after heating.
 Copal will have a “sweet” resin smell but it’s not pine.

 - Solvent test – Copal & plastic fakes won’t pass this test but it will damage your piece.
-Drip a few drops of fingernail polish remover or alcohol on your piece…if it gets tacky or sticky & the solvent takes on the color of the piece, Congrats!…you’ve got yourself a fake!
+Drip a few drops of nail polish remover (acetone) on your piece…if it gets tacky or sticky & the solvent takes on the color of the piece, sorry…it’s not amber.
 Real amber won’t bat an eyelash over this.